 Review Reward Campaign | Leave a comment on your recent purchase and receive a 5% discount.

 Seido Charity Programs

 The Japanese Budo Association defines the philosophy of Budo as follows:

 Budō, the martial ways of Japan, have their origins in the traditions of bushidō– the way of the warrior.
-Practitioners study the skills while striving to unify mind, technique and body; develop his or her character; enhance their sense of morality; and to cultivate a respectful and courteous demeanour.
-Practised steadfastly, these admirable traits become intrinsic to the character of the practitioner.
+Practitioners study the skills while striving to unify mind, technique, and body; develop his or her character; enhance their sense of morality; and to cultivate a respectful and courteous demeanor.
+Practiced steadfastly, these admirable traits become intrinsic to the character of the practitioner.
 The Budō arts serve as a path to self-perfection.
 This elevation of the human spirit will contribute to social prosperity and harmony, and ultimately, benefit the people of the world.